LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 - The R code for the individual analysis, explained in Section 2, can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (AB_individual.R).
 This code has been used to generate Figure 5.

-- The R code for the pair analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (AB_pair.R).
+- The R code for the dyadic analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here](http://doi.org/10.5281/zenodo.4676286) (AB_pair.R).
 This code has been used to generate Figure 6.

-- The R code used to plot the pair distance, colored according to the pair behaviour, can be downloaded [here](http://doi.org/110.5281/zenodo.4676286) (Col_distance_AB.R).
+- The R code used to plot the pair distance, colored according to the dyadic behaviour, can be downloaded [here](http://doi.org/110.5281/zenodo.4676286) (Col_distance_AB.R).
 This code has been used to generate Figures 7 and 8.

 We used the integrated development environment [RStudio](https://rstudio.com/) to perform all the analysis.